felipeAraujo/coursera-getting-and-cleaning-data/Readme.md

 answer_2()
 ```

-All the functions retrieve some data frame, you can store the result in a variable if you desire
+All the functions retrieve a data frame, you can store the result in a variable if you desire